U-hamza/memos-ecs/README.md

 ## Local Setup
 To do a local setup the project repository needs to be cloned from Github.
 The app will then need a docker image built locally to test if it is working.
-Specify the port that was used for the original project using docker build.
+Specify the port that was used for the original application using docker build.

 Steps used:
 - git clone git@github.com:YOUR-USERNAME/YOUR-REPO.git